Mediavine Review (Should You Make the Switch?)

 Dollar bills

 You can also receive a bonus based on how many ad impressions your site produces.
-For example, if your site produces 5 million ad impressions over the previous 30 days, the revenue share increases to 80%.
+For example, if your site has 5 million ad impressions over the previous 30 days, the revenue share increases to 80%.

-Depending on how long you’ve been with Mediavine, and how well your site is performing, a Mediavine publisher has the potential to reach a 90% revenue share.
+Depending on how long you’ve been with Mediavine and how well your site is performing, a Mediavine publisher has the potential to reach a 90% revenue share.

 Use Wise

-If you’re not familiar with Wise (formerly TransferWise), they are basically very similar to PayPal except that they don’t charge those crazy fees.
+If you’re not familiar with Wise (formerly TransferWise), they are basically very similar to PayPal, except that they don’t charge those crazy fees.

 In my payment settings in the Mediavine dashboard, I request for my revenue to be deposited in my US bank account associated with my Wise account.
 This carries no fees.